maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 * -s- occurs after deverbatives in many cases (78)
 * -s- marks the nominal status of deverbal second constituents, where the second member still contains a high degree of verbiness and the first constituent of which constitutes their argument (so argumental compounds), with many doubtful cases (79)
 * -s- is productive after polysyllabic words: there is only a fixed group of 30-40 monosyllabic M and N that adopt -s- (79)
-* -(e)n- is restricted to weak nouns and is in most cases paradigmatic (79)
 * -(e)n- creates or maintains trochees (79)
-* -en- occurs non-paradigmatically only in such cases when former weak nouns moved to another class (maintaining their original linking element) (79)
-* Monosyllabic M and N with plural interpretation sometimes attach -en- but not as obligatorily as F (80)

 ## 12	_Ortner & Müller-Bollhagen 1991_.
 Deutsche Wortbildung, Hauptteil 4, Substantivkomposita
 * Almost all F with -s- are polysyllabic (73)
 * -s- always occurs with F ending in -ung, -beit, -keit, -igkeit, -schaft, -ität, -ion, with a few exceptions (73, 94)
-* F ending in -ität- can adopt -en- where the plural interpretation should be preserved (74, 94)
+* F ending in -ität- and other suffixes can adopt -en- where the plural interpretation should be preserved (74, 94, 95)
-* All M where a non-paradigmatic -en- occurs are monosyllabic and belong to the following semantic classes: male persons, animals, astronomic objects, months (78)
-* All N with the unparadigmatic -en- linking element are polysyllabic foreign words with final stress that necessarily express plurality (78)
 * Derivates ending in -ing, -ling regularly attach -s- (83, 88)
 * Nouns ending in -sal extensively attach -s- (83)
 * -(e)s- sometimes occurs more frequently with compound first constituents compared to the corresponding simplex (85)
 * Polysyllable deverbative M attach -(e)s- regularly if they don't end with [s] or [ts] (89)
 * Deverbative N attach -(e)s- regularly (89)
 * Derivate N ending in -tum regularly attach -(e)s- (89)
-* Derivate F with suffix -in always attach -(e)n-, if they are not copulative (94)

 ## 13	_Schäfer 2018_.
 Einführung in die grammatische Beschreibung des Deutschen